FREE SHIPPING WITH ORDERS OVER $50 (EXCLUDES HI AND AK)

 • All WTB tubeless tires require the use of tubeless sealant within the tire to create a sealed system.
 A lack of sealant will cause accelerated air loss and compromise the integrity of the overall tubeless system.
 We suggest using the following minimum volumes of tubeless sealant:

-Tire Usage Tire Width Minimum Sealant Volume
+Tires Tire Width Sealant Recommendations

-Mountain 2.0 - 2.5" 150ml or ~5oz
+Mountain 2.0 - 2.5" 3-5oz

-Mountain 2.6 - 3.0" 175ml or ~6oz
+Mountain 2.6 - 4.0" 4-6oz

 • Depending on the sealant used and the overall seal of the tubeless system as a whole, tires can drop below safe operating levels ranging from a few hours to a few weeks.
 Therefore, it is always important to check your tire pressures with an accurate pressure gauge every time you ride.
 We also highly suggest this to achieve optimal performance, flat prevention, bead retention and safety from your tubeless tire.